 Query

-In addition to a simple, easy to use filtering interface, Parseable also offers (PostgreSQL compatible) SQL query interface to query log data.
-Users can choose to use the filter interface directly, without having to deal with SQL at all.
-But for more complex queries and advanced users, Parseable provides a SQL query interface.
+In addition to a simple, easy to use filtering interface, Parseable also offers a PostgreSQL compatible SQL query interface to query log data.
+Users can choose to use the filter interface directly without having to deal with SQL at all.
+However for more complex queries and advanced users, Parseable offers a SQL query interface.

 You can specify the query and the relevant time range for which you want this query to be run.
 The response is inclusive of both the start and end timestamps.